 Marching creates visibility around an issue and is energizing for the community.
 To maintain momentum, science advocates need information and tools to continue their activism beyond the day’s event.

 Our mission is to improve communication among scientists and the public, increase public engagement with science, and advocate for the responsible use of science in public policy.

 Science for Georgia supports increasing diversity and inclusion within the scientific community.
 To make progress, all must be served, all voices must be heard, and all must have an opportunity for a seat at the table.

 Science for Georgia advocates for using science and data to support the rights of all people, especially those marginalized in our society.

 Science for Georgia acknowledges that gun violence, police brutality, the economic, physical, and mental health of vulnerable populations, racism, immigration, and the environment are big, complicated problems causing deep divides and splinting our nation.

 Science for Georgia Gun affirms that the first step to solving anything is understanding what is wrong, and why.
 With shared knowledge, we can build to a solution that can truly address critical issues, independent of beliefs and biases, and to make our world a better place.

 - making scientists more accessible to the public

 - helping people understand how science can be applied in everyday life

 - Advocate for the use of evidence and input from subject matter experts in the legislative process.
-State and federal taxes are used to support scientific research, so let’s use the products to craft legislation that supports the common good.
+Ensure that scientific research supported, in part, by state and federal taxes informs legislation that supports the common good.